-The exhibition is documented in an extensive oeuvre catalogue of Withoos’ work, compiled by guest curator and Mathias Withoos expert Albert Boersma.
+The exhibition is documented in an extensive monograph and oeuvre catalogue of Withoos’ work, compiled by guest curator and Mathias Withoos expert Albert Boersma.
 Also a catalogue with photographic work by Hans Withoos is being published.

 Mathias Withoos is the most famous Amersfoort painter from the latter part of the seventeenth century.
-This eldest son of fustian worker Jan Withoos had eight children by his wife Wendelina van Hoorn, four of whom were apprenticed by Mathias as a painter: Johannes, Pieter, Alida and Frans.
+This eldest son of fustian worker Jan Withoos had eight children with his wife Wendelina van Hoorn, four of whom were apprenticed by Mathias as a painter: Johannes, Pieter, Alida and Frans.

 The multi-layered exhibition gives a representative overview of the impressive body of work by Mathias Withoos and an impression of the work of his painting children.
 The oils and the refined, elegant gouaches are presented against extensive historical background information, comprising of paintings by contemporaries or sources of inspiration and old books, scale models, maps and drawings.
 Hans Withoos’ photographic works interact with the paintings.

 Mathias Withoos (Amersfoort, 1627 – Hoorn, 1703) learned his art from the master builder and painter Jacob van Campen.
 When about twenty, he went to Rome as a master painter, for further education and inspiration.
-A few years later he returned to Amersfoort and fled to Hoorn in 1672, the Disaster Year.
+A few years later he returned in 1652 to Amersfoort and fled to Hoorn in 1672, the Disaster Year.
 Mathias was a very religious and erudite person, very knowledgeable about flora and fauna and the symbolism of transience.
 As a precision painter, he specialized in vanitas paintings, woodland still lifes (sottoboscoes), pleasure gardens and Italianising landscapes.
 Focusing on light and dark helped him illustrate the connection between heaven and earth.
 The hidden messages in the paintings provide food for thought.

 Hans Withoos (Son en Breugel, 1962) studied textile design and photography at the Academie voor Beeldende Vorming (Academy of Visual Arts) in Tilburg.
 He has been a photographer for more than thirty years and exhibits frequently and internationally.
-As an artist, he’s a romantic and a storyteller, deeply fascinated by beauty in all its forms.
-His photographical paintings testify to the aesthetics of alienation.
+As a visual artist, he’s a romanticist and a storyteller, deeply fascinated by beauty in all its forms.
+His photographic paintings testify to the aesthetics of alienation.
 In the series 'Withoos meets Withoos, The People' the photographer gives a new interpretation to the paintings of his distant ancestor Mathias, adding to them people and life.
 He combines the still lifes and town views with contemporary, surrealistic images, shedding a different light on transience.
 In his colourful work diversity and inclusivity play a prominent part.
 The textiles designed by him personally are based on the work of his ancestors and incorporated in the clothing of the models.